A downloadable version of this article can be read: Turn Your Life Upside Down: An Individual Design Study.

 Individual Design Study Methods

-Turn your life upside down, is a series of self care changes that were implemented in Jacob Campbell's life.
-Campbell is 24 year old male college student attending Eastern Washington's School of Social Work.
+Turn your life upside down, is a series of self-care changes that were implemented in Jacob Campbell’s life.
+Campbell is 24-year-old male college student attending Eastern Washington’s School of Social Work.
 The study attempted to look at five aspects of his life that he attempts to do regularly.
-Each of these components of his life are not always followed but general goals he has had for his life for a number of years.
+Each of these components of his life is not always followed but general goals he has had for his life for a number of years.
 The components studied are as follows; the number of snoozes used, daily bible reading, replacing a meal for a smoothie or salad, and finally five exercise activities per week.
-The fifth area studied was Campbell's reading of a daily devotional .
-This was left out due to never once reading it though out the entire study.
+The fifth area studied was Campbell’s reading of a daily devotional.
+This was left out due to never once reading it through out the entire study.

 To track Campbell’s practice of each of these topics figure one was filled out on a daily basis’s.
 The very act of participating in this activity causes a possible confound for the study.
 It itself seems to be a type of intervention.
 The intervention used was an accountability partner and weekly meetings.
 The concept is that if Campbell had to discuss either his failure or his success with another person, he would be more likely to participate in the helpful behaviors and not the unhelpful ones (hitting the snooze button).

 The studies length was four weeks, from 30 April to 27 May.
 The first two weeks, were to gain a baseline and have some data points to compare to the data after the intervention.
 Figures 2 – 5 section A shows this baseline.
 Section B of figures 2 – 5 shows the studied points after the intervention.
-The x axis shows the days of the study.
-The y axis shows the number of times each of the various studied aspects was done.
+The x-axis shows the days of the study.
+The y-axis shows the number of times each of the various studied aspects was done.
 Utilizing the snooze button was the only negative based element studied.
-Figures 3 and 4 both are yes no questions.
-A one means that the activity was done and a zero means that Campbell did not participate in the activity.
+Figures 3 and 4 both are yes-no questions.
+A one means that the activity was done and zero means that Campbell did not participate in the activity.
 Figure 5 only has four plotted points.
 These points show the percentage of required exercise that Campbell completed.
 A score of one shows Campbell completing five out of five required exercises for the week.

 Discussion of Results

-Figure 2 looks at the amount of times that Campbell utilized his snooze button in the mornings.
+Figure 2 looks at the number of times that Campbell utilized his snooze button in the mornings.
 He stated that this was the most important change he was hoping to accomplish.
-During the entire study he hit the snooze as many as six times one morning.
-After the intervention, he only use more then his one snooze three times.
+During the entire study, he hit the snooze as many as six times one morning.
+After the intervention, he only uses more than his one snooze three times.
 These are spread out and seemed to be sporadic spikes.
 Before the intervention he only had sporadic days that he obtained his goal.

-Figures 3 and 4 both looked at the yes no question of specific behaviors.
+Figures 3 and 4 both looked at the yes-no question of specific behaviors.
 Figure 3 was to see if Campbell replaced a meal with either a smoothie or salad.
-Before the intervention Campbell rarely replaced a meal.
-After the intervention, he only failed to replace a meal 2 days.
-Figure 4 looked at Campbell's daily reading of the Bible.
+Before the intervention, Campbell rarely replaced a meal.
+After the intervention, he only failed to replace a meal for 2 days.
+Figure 4 looked at Campbell’s daily reading of the Bible.
 To qualify he had to read at least one chapter, but often read multiple chapters.
-Before the intervention Campbell only missed a few days of bible reading, and missed even less then after the intervention.
+Before the intervention, Campbell only missed a few days of Bible reading and missed even less than after the intervention.